Particular/Workshop/exercises/02-publish-subscribe/README.md

 NServiceBus endpoints communicate by sending each other messages.
 In this exercise, we'll focus on a specific type of messages: events.
 We will also explore a very powerful and popular messaging pattern: Publish-Subscribe (Pub-Sub).

 Events are used to communicate that some action has taken place.
 They're informing us of a fact that something occurred in the past.
 In Pub-Sub, the sender (called Publisher) and the receiver (called Subscriber) are loosely coupled.
 There might be zero, one or multiple Subscribers interested in a specific event.
 In order to receive that event, they need to explicitly subscribe to it.
-In NServiceBus a subscription request is handled by the framework, together with message mappings and implementions of handlers which will process the event.
+In NServiceBus a subscription request is handled by the framework, together with message mappings and implementations of handlers which will process the event.
 The Publisher sends a copy of the event message to each subscriber.

 ## Overview